jtalks-org/antarcticle-scala/README.md

          type="java.lang.String"/>
 </Context>
 ```

+##Logging
+For logging logback library is used.
+Sample of logging config logger.xml could be found in project/conf folder.

+In order to use custom logger.xml file on Tomcat you need to logger.file java system property like this:

+On Windows:

+    set JAVA_OPTS=-Dlogger.file=c:/logger.xml

+On Unix:

+    export JAVA_OPTS=-Dlogger.file=/opt/prod/logger.xml

 ##Development

 It's possible to generate project files for Intellij Idea with ```sbt idea``` command.
 For Eclipse the same can be archived with a separate [plugin](https://github.com/typesafehub/sbteclipse).